liuha/PHP-Dijkstras-Port-Mapping/README.md

 MySQL Database
 ------------
-This web app is using MySQL, via PHP’s PDO driver, so run SQL script “dataport_phpMyAdmin” (the file is located at \ port_map_php\module\Dataport\data) to import “dataport” database.
+This web app is using MySQL, via PHP’s PDO driver, so run SQL script “dataport_all.sql” (the file is located at \ port_map_php\module\Dataport\data) to import “dataport” database.

 Then modify the username and password of MySQL in file “local.php “(the file is located at \port_map_php\config\autoload  ) to access the database.
 It should look something like below:
 ```